viajeraune/eunhaelee.github.io/aboutme.md

 <!-- <hr class="major" /> -->

 <h3>Get in touch</h3>
-<p>If you're interested in AI/ML products, human-centered design, HCI, anthropology, social entrepreneurship, multimodal experiences, let's talk!</p>
+<p>If you're interested in AI/ML products, human-centered design, HCI, anthropology, social entrepreneurship, multimodal experiences, or anything in between, let's talk!</p>
 <p>Email me at <a href="mailto:{{ site.email }}">eunhae at mit dot edu</a></p>
 <p>Let's connect on <a href="https://www.linkedin.com/in/eunhaelee/">LinkedIn</a></p>